FerRiv3ra/rn-inkpad/docs/docs/components/avatar.md

 # Avatar

 The **Circle Avatar** component in our library is a visually appealing element used to represent users or entities within an application.
 It typically displays a circular image or icon, often depicting a person's profile picture or a symbolic representation of an entity.
 Circle Avatars add a personal touch to user interfaces, facilitating easy identification and enhancing the overall aesthetic appeal.
-With customizable size, border, and content options, our Circle Avatar component offers flexibility to suit various design preferences and application needs..
+With customizable size, border, and content options, our Circle Avatar component offers flexibility to suit various design preferences and application needs.

+## Usage

 ### Basic usage